Many of us have at least once wondered why saving money is so important.

 4. Long Term Security

-When you prepare for your future by saving money regularly, you are also giving yourself long-term security at the same time.
+When you prepare for your future by putting aside money regularly, you are also giving yourself long-term security at the same time.

 Knowing that you can pay off all of your bills regardless of how much you made that week, and still have some small spending money, will give you great financial comfort and security!